Code noir: Subsequent evolution

 There existed many editions of the Code noir.
 While their differences were often formal, they sometimes differed greatly from one another, with semantic and thus juridic modifications of the text.
 These versions can be divided in three main groups: 1. the B version (alongside its 1847 and 1897 transcriptions) 2. the "Windward Islands" (Martinique and Guadeloupe) and Guyana versions, and 3. the "Saint-Domingue" versions; by far the most widespread in the 18th century and nowadays.
 The Guadeloupe version of 1685 is considered the most authentic and trustworthy by Jean-François Niort and Jérémy Richard.

 The title Code noir first appeared during the regency of Philippe II, Duke of Orleans, (1715–1723) under minister John Law, and referred to a compilation of two separate ordinances of Louis XIV from March and August 1685.
 One of the two regulated black slaves in the French islands of the Americas, while the other established the Sovereign Council of Saint-Domingue.

 From the 18th century onward, the term Code noir was used not only to describe edits and additions to the original code, but also came to refer broadly to compilations of laws and other legal documents applicable to the colonies.
 Over time, the foundational ordinances and their associated texts were amended to meet the evolving needs of each colony.
-Local modifications and additions to the Code noir (in the wide sense of the term) could be confirmed by the central government - but weren't always so.
-Thus sprouted local law on slavery answering local needs and solving the lacks of the 1685 Code noir.
+Local modifications and additions to the Code noir (in the wide sense of the term) could, but not always, be confirmed by the central government.
+Thus sprouted local law on slavery answering local needs and solving the shortcomings of the 1685 Code noir.